M31i55a/windowsMate-Thuki/README.md

 Select any text in any app, then press and hold <kbd>Ctrl</kbd>+<kbd>Shift</kbd>.
 If you don't press any other key within 700 ms, Mate opens in **inline-edit mode** with your selection pre-loaded — ready for you to ask the AI to rewrite, improve, translate, or transform it.
 The 700 ms grace period lets normal <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>X</kbd> shortcuts (e.g. <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>B</kbd> in VS Code) pass through untouched.

+### Clear Session (Ctrl+K)

+Press <kbd>Ctrl</kbd>+<kbd>K</kbd> while Mate is open to instantly clear the current chat and start fresh without reopening the window.
+This clears:

+- All messages in the conversation
+- The input query
+- Any attached images or files
+- Pending states

+**Use cases:**

+- Quick context reset between unrelated questions
+- Clear out a long conversation thread without losing the window state
+- Start a new topic immediately without reopening Mate

+**Note:** Unlike `Ctrl+N` (which shows a save prompt for unsaved conversations), `Ctrl+K` is a hard reset—no confirmation, instant clear.
+It's designed for quick session resets.

 ## Why Mate?

 Most AI tools require accounts, API keys, or subscriptions that bill you per token.
 Mate is different: